How to Tie a Tube Midge Fly: Video

 On the other side of things, try tying this in larger elongated versions for your Stillwater Chironomid needs.
 Add a little white thorax or head for some gills, then throw it on a midge tip line and you are ready to slay.

-Now let’s see what you can do. #avidmaxflytyers Continue reading “How to Tie a Zebra Midge Christmas Colors”
+Now let’s see what you can do. #avidmaxflytyers Learn More “How to Tie a Zebra Midge Christmas Colors”

 How to Tie the Copper John Fly: Video